God in Sikhism: Names for God

-Sikhi greatly emphasize the name of God.
-SatGuru Sri Guru Granth Sahib ji emphasize greatly Naam, the name of the God as through meditating on the Naam, one can meet God, opening up ones tenth spiritual gate and experience 'Anand' indescribable bliss.
+Sikhi greatly emphasizes the name of God.
+The Adi Granth emphasizes Naam, the name of the God as through meditating on the Naam, one can meet God, opening up ones tenth spiritual gate and experience 'Anand' indescribable bliss.

 Sikhi believes in Monotheism.
 God has been called by many Attributive names [action-related names, Kirtan Naam (SGGS.
-Ang 1083), or Karam Naam (Dasam Granth, Jaap Sahib)] in Sikh literature, picked from Indian and Semitic traditions.
+Ang 1083), or Karam Naam (Dasam Granth, Jaap Sahib) in Sikh literature, picked from Indian and Semitic traditions.

 They are called in terms of human relations as our Father, Mother, Brother, Companion, Friend, Lover, Beloved, and Husband.

-Other names, expressive of His supremacy are Thakur, Prabhu (lit.
+Other names, expressive of His supremacy are Thakur (lit.
+Lord), Prabhu (lit.
 God), Swami, Shah (lit.
-King), Paatshah (lit. respected King), Sahib, Allah (God), Khuda (Persian word for Allah), Rahim, Karim, Sain (Lord, Master).
+King), Paatshah (lit.
+Master King), Sahib, Allah (God), Khuda (Persian word for Allah), Rahim, Karim, Sain (Lord, Master).

 God has also been referred to, in Sikh literature as Hari, Sridhar, Kamla-pati, SriRang, Vishwambhar, Krishna, Saringdhar, ParaBrahma, Paramatma, Pyara, Nath, GopiNath, Jagannath, ChakraPan, Ram, Narayan, Govind, Gopal and many more.

-Though these names are mentioned in SatGuru Sri Guru Granth Sahib Ji.
-Sikhs are ordered by the SatGurus to meditate by chanting Waheguru, the Name of God, to meet God and experience 'Anand', which Bhai Gurdas ji states in his Varan to signify, Wah (Praise) Hey (you) Guru (God).
+Though these names are mentioned in the Guru Granth Sahib.
+Sikhs are ordered by the Gurus to meditate by chanting Waheguru, the Name of God, to meet God and experience 'Anand', which Bhai Gurdas states in his Varan to signify, Wah (Praise) Hey (you) Guru (God).

 Other attributive names include Nirankar (Formless), Niranjan (without sin), Data or Datar (lit.
 The Giver), Karta or Kartar (lit.
 The Doer), Dayal (Compassionate), Kripal (Benevolent) and many more.

-Names peculiar to Sikhism for God are Naam (lit. name), Shabad (word) and Waheyguru (Wow true Master).
+Names peculiar to Sikhism for God are Naam (lit. name), Shabad (word) and Waheguru (Wow true Master).
 While Naam and Shabad are mystical terms standing for the Divine Manifestation, Waheyguru is a phrase expressing awe, wonder, and ecstatic joy of the worshiper as he/she comprehends the greatness and grandeur of the Lord and their Creation.